HL7/davinci-dtr/input/pagecontent/specification.md

 ---------------------
 ### Impact on payer processes
 Information passed to DTR will typically contain clinical terminologies, might not contain billing terminologies, and will generally not include billing modifier codes or similar information typically included in prior authorization requests.
-Services will also need to consider that the mapping they perform between clinical terminologies and billing codes **MAY** be different than the bill coding process performed by the client system when claims are eventually submitted.
+Services will also need to consider that the mapping they perform between clinical terminologies and billing codes could be different than the bill coding process performed by the client system when claims are eventually submitted.
 This **MAY** mean that assertions about coverage or prior authorization requirements will need to be expressed conditionally. e.g., "Provided this service is billed as X, Y or Z, then prior authorization is not needed".

 In situations where the DTR App is aware of the likely billing codes at the time of ordering, it might send these codes as additional CodeableConcept.coding repetitions to assist in server processing.
 If CPT is used, note the ability to convey CPT modifier codes via post-coordination as described in the Using CPT page on [terminology.hl7.org](https://terminology.hl7.org/).